Last updated on March 1st, 2023 at 12:16 am

 The tape which was of the metal particle type was to have its base thickness reduced to 10 microns from its original 13 to extend its recording duration by one-third.

 Polaroid announced the release of a metal particle tape which with a recording time of 90 minutes.
 The tape called MP-90 was to be followed with the 30 and 60-minute versions.

-Agfa aso announced the offering of a 60 minute 8mm tape in Germany.
+Agfa also announced the offering of a 60 minute 8mm tape in Germany.
 The m5-60 will be a metal particle tape and the E5-60 will be a metal-evaporated tape.

-Despite these releases, it was Sony’s 8mm video tapes which found favour among camcorder users.
-Understandably so, as Sony dominated the camcorder market before mini-DV made its presence felt.
+Despite these releases, it was Sony’s 8mm videotapes that found favor among camcorder users.
+Understandably so, as Sony dominated the 8mm camcorder market before mini-DV made its presence felt.